cordierben/Lab3_Mobile_App_Sec_Dev/README.md

 •	“Crypto”, which only stands to store two String which will be encrypted by Enigma (as Enigma doesn’t work with Kotlin).

-•	“DatabaseManager”, which is the class to manage the database and perform operations onto it (select, insert, update, …).
+•	“DatabaseManager”, which is the class to manage the database and perform operations onto it (select, insert, update, …), and encrypt and decrypt data.